-Immediately before the international Tropentag conference in Vienna, Australia, in September 2024, a workshop was held on “Nature conservation, land grabbing and Indigenous Peoples’ rights: Maasai in Northern Tanzania are defending their own vision for conservation and sustainable livelihoods”.
+Immediately before the international Tropentag conference in Vienna, Australia, on 11 September 2024, a workshop was held on “Nature conservation, land grabbing and Indigenous Peoples’ rights: Maasai in Northern Tanzania are defending their own vision for conservation and sustainable livelihoods”.
 Co-organisers were the Institute of Development Research at BOKU University, the Maasai International Solidarity Alliance (MISA), Welthaus Graz, the Centre for Agroecology, Water & Resilience (CAWR) at Coventry University and the Austrian Development Agency.

 Conservation areas have proliferated in the last 20 years, leading to mass displacement of local people.
 This is largely because of the ‘fortress conservation’ model, which separates humans from Nature and sees pastoralists and Indigenous Peoples (IPs) as a threat to Nature.
 Displacement of pastoralists and IPs as a direct result of such approaches to conservation is likely to increase, given the recent Montreal-Kunming agreement to protect 30% of the earth’s surface by 2030.
 The workshop brought together perspectives on nature and biodiversity conservation and the impacts on the human rights of pastoralists and IPs, using the current displacement of Maasai pastoralists in northern Tanzania as a case study.